JuanmaMN/Environment-Climate/README.md

-This repository provides different analyses of the different Bike share systems around the world.
+This repository provides an overview of all my analyses on Environment, Air pollution and Climate.

 Code has been uploaded as well for you to view.